- Institutional Review Board (IRB)

 - Responsibilities after IRB Approval

 Determine if IRB Review is Required: The following guidance documents can assist in determining whether an activity is human subjects research requiring IRB review: Is Your Project Human Subjects Research? and Checklist: Human Research Determination.
-If in doubt, please confer with the IRB office at email@example.com or 977-7744.
+For an official IRB determination, please submit the SLU IRB Human Subjects Research Determination Form.

 Complete Required Training: Ensure that all investigators have completed mandatory IRB training.
 See the Training and Education page of the website for additional details.
 Note that investigators are also expected to have taken other necessary compliance training, such as conflicts of interest or environmental health and safety trainings.